-The software changes of test 3.2.1 with modified interpolation filtering have been added to branch CE3-3.2 (https://vcgit.hhi.fraunhofer.de/JVET-K-CE3/VVCSoftware_BMS.git).
+This test will be referred to as test 3.2.1.1 and the software changes have been added to branch CE3-3.2 (https://vcgit.hhi.fraunhofer.de/JVET-K-CE3/VVCSoftware_BMS.git).

 The cross-check of tests 3.2.1 with modified interpolation filtering was done by Geert van der Auwera (Qualcomm).